hyperspy/hyperspy/doc/user_guide/tools.rst

 The single-scattering EEL spectrum is approximately related to the complex permittivity of the sample and can be estimated by Kramers-Kronig analysis.
-The :py:meth:`~._signals.eels.EELSSpectrum.kramers_kronig_analysis` inplements
+The :py:meth:`~._signals.eels.EELSSpectrum.kramers_kronig_analysis` method
-the Kramers-Kronig FFT method as in [Egerton2011]_.
-It can estimate the thickness if the refractive index is known and approximately correct for surface plasmon excitations in layers.
+inplements the Kramers-Kronig FFT method as in [Egerton2011]_ to estimate the complex dielectric funtion from a low-loss EELS spectrum.
+In addition, it can estimate the thickness if the refractive index is known and approximately correct for surface plasmon excitations in layers.

 .. _eds_tools-label: